-• The User defined tab lists your own added stations.
+The User defined tab lists your own added stations.
 You can add new locations by clicking the Add new... button.
 Details for defining a new site are given in the section "Defining a user defined site" below.

 The selection toolbox contains four buttons.
 The globe sign on top left opens the map tool and a map centered to the coordinates of the location is displayed.
 With the green plus sign on the top right you can select the location for your calculations.
-The location will be added to the list of selected locations on the left side of the window where the green plus sign is turned into a red cross for removing the station out of the selected location list.
-You can also select and deselect locations by double clicking.
-When pressing the information button on the bottom left a window with location specific information will pop up.
-The greyed star on the bottom right adds the location to your favorites.
-The color of the star will change to yellow when the location is included in your favorite list.
+The location will be added to the list of selected locations on the left side of the window where the green plus sign is and off with the check boxes on the left side under location types.

-In addition to the lists, all sites may also be chosen on a World ${\it Map}$.
-This is accessed with the ${\it Map}$ icon on top right of the Locations window.
+In addition to the lists, all sites may also be chosen on a World Map.
+This is accessed with the Map icon on top right of the Locations window.
 To zoom in and out you can either use the buttons at the bottom of the window or using the mouse wheel.
 Pan the map by clicking and dragging.
 Locations are marked as colored dots on the map.
-They can be switched on and off with the check boxes on the left side under location types.
+They can be switched on